Women in Senior Leadership

 Associate Dean for Diversity & Inclusion

 Linda Suleiman, MD, '17 GME, is associate dean for Diversity & Inclusion.
-Suleiman is also an assistant professor of Orthopaedic Surgery and medical education.
+Suleiman is also an associate professor of Orthopaedic Surgery and medical education.
 She earned her Doctor of Medicine degree at Howard University in 2012, then completed her residency here at Northwestern in 2017 and fellowship in adult hip and knee reconstruction and replacement at Rush University Medical Center in 2018.
 Suleiman and her former fellow residents have since studied the current representation of women in orthopaedic surgery residencies, academic positions and specialty societies.

 Linda A. Teplin, PhD